Liminova/yomuyume/README.md

     style docker fill:transparent
     style client_os fill:transparent
 ```
-- one advantage of this is if you use cloudflare access to protect applications running on your server, yomuyume (in the future) can read the authentication headers from cloudflare and access the app directly without re-login.
+- one advantage of this is if you use Cloudflare access to protect applications running on your server, Yomuyume (in the future) can read the authentication headers from Cloudflare and access the app directly without re-login.
 </details>

 ### 4. repo structure